BurpTech/burp-dimmer/README.md

 ## Updating multiple boards in parallel

-The `ports.sh` script can be used to update multiple boards at the same time.
-It should be configured by creating a `local-ports.sh` file with the following contents:
+The `ports` scripts can be used to update multiple boards at the same time.
+It should be configured by creating a `ports/config.sh` file with the following contents:

 ```bash
 # add ports to the bash array